Termi303/CELFS/Files/Documents/FINAL_PORTFOLIO/OODesignAndUML.md

 Context
 -------

-The most important part of the system has from the beginning been marking system for courseworks.
+The most important part of the system has from the beginning been the marking system for courseworks.
 Each coursework is represented by four types of elements:
 1. Category (at least one per Coursework)
 1. Criterion (at least one per Category)
 1. Cell (look below for number)